Destroyer-official/Destroyer_P2P/README.md

 </td>
 <td>

-⚠️ **WARNING**: This software implements military-grade security and contains anti-debugging features that may terminate the process if tampering is detected.
+⚠️ **WARNING**: This software implements maximum security and contains anti-debugging features that may terminate the process if tampering is detected.

 **NOT FOR EXPORT** in some jurisdictions due to strong cryptography.